jgyates/genmon/README.md

 Once the app is executed you should be faced with a prompt ">".
 From this prompt you can send commands to genmon.py.
 Commands are prefaced with "generator:".
 For example to issue the command "status" you would enter the "generator: status" at the ">" prompt when running ClientInterface.py.
 The commands accepted are listed in the genmon.py section and they match the email based commands.

-The genmon.py application supports a a socket interface for communication with external applications.

 ## check_monitor_system.py